 There are two main types of cholangitis:

 - Chronic cholangitis happens slowly over time.
-It can cause symptoms over 5 to 20 years.
+It can cause symptoms for years.

 - Acute cholangitis happens suddenly.
 It can cause symptoms over a short time period.

 Symptoms depend on what kind of cholangitis you have and for how long.
 Every person with cholangitis may have slightly different signs and symptoms.
-More than 50 percent of people diagnosed with chronic cholangitis don’t have any symptoms.
+Many people with cholangitis may not notice any symptoms.

 Some early symptoms of chronic cholangitis may include: